Compiler Services: Working with symbols

 NOTE: The FSharp.Compiler.Service API is subject to change when later versions of the nuget package are published.

-, opening the relevant namespace and creating an instance
+As usual we start by referencing FSharp.Compiler.Service.dll, opening the relevant namespace and creating an instance

-of FSharpChecker
+of FSharpChecker:

 // Reference F# compiler API